tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/06_Diff_expression.md

+## Run DESeq2 to test for differential expression between Mock and HIV at 12 hr

-## In preparation to run DESeq2, create separate collections for thecounts files for Mock 12 hr and HIV 12 hr.
+### In preparation to run DESeq2, create separate collections for the counts files for Mock 12 hr and HIV 12 hr.
-- In the **Tools** panel search bar, type **Apply Rules to Collection**
+- In the **Tools** panel search bar, type **Apply Rule to Collection**
 - Choose **125:featureCounts on collection 85: Counts**
 - Click **Edit**
-- Click Filter, then **Usinga Regular Expression**
+- Click Filter, then **Using a Regular Expression**
-- Under **Regular Expression?**, type HIV_12 \* (Note that the last character is an asterisk, which is a wildcard that will match anything.
-Do not put any extra spaces following the expression).
-This is a regular expression which will match any file that starts with **HIV_12**
+- Under **Regular Expression?**, type HIV_12 (Do not put any extra spaces following the expression).
+This is a regular expression which will match any file that contains the string **HIV_12**
 - Click Apply and the list of files in column A should show three samples:

 <img src="../img/HIV_12.png" width="300">